Competitors conduct Expert Physical Fitness Assessment during V Corps Best Squad competition

 |0

-This work, Competitors conduct Expert Physical Fitness Assessment during V Corps Best Squad competition, by SPC Sar Paw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Competitors conduct Expert Physical Fitness Assessment during V Corps Best Squad competition [Image 10 of 10], by SPC Sar Paw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.